Top 13 Tips to writing the Best Wedding Speech

 Don’t leave it until the last minute, do your research with plenty of time to spare.
 Not many people can make a speech up on the spot, and on the wedding day with 100+ guests silently staring at you is not the best time to try!

 Also, make the speech for everyone.
-If you are to make jokes, try not to use too many that only a handful of the room will even understand.
+If you are to make jokes, try not to use too many that only a handful of the room will understand, otherwise you will quickly lose interest from the other guests!
 You will quickly lose interest from the rest of the guests.

 3. Make sure everyone can hear you.

-The guests attentions will quickly move from you, and the rest of your speech will quickly be overcome with the guests chatting away at the back on the room.
+The guest’s attention will quickly move from you, and the rest of your speech will quickly be overcome with the guests chatting away at the back on the room.

 4. Test your speech

-Test the speech on a friend or partner to see what they think.
+Test your speech on a friend or partner to see what they think.
 Get a second opinion as they may have some great suggestions that you hadn’t even thought of.

 They also may be able to tell you the bits that they think did not work too well.